 The first important statistic is Summary and as the name suggests it gives a brief summary of the statistics displayed below.
 The summary begins with the "Reported period" row of data which should match the selected by you month.
 Next, you will find a simple table with two rows of data.
 The rows are called:

 Next, you will be presented with 5 columns of data:

-Under this section, you will be presented with a graphic and with a table representing the statistics for your website based on the months it has been active.
+Under this section, you will be presented with a graphic and a table representing the statistics for your website based on the months it has been active.
 Please note that each year the graphic will refresh, showing the results from the first month on.
-In the table you will find the very same statistics as in the "Summary" section which we have previously reviewed.
+In the table, you will find the very same statistics as in the "Summary" section which we have previously reviewed.

 In this section, you will find once again a graphic representing the access on your website for every single day of the chosen month.
 Below the graphic, you will be provided with a table as well so you can better understand the statistics.

 In a similar fashion are presented the next sections for the "Days of week" and the "Hours".
 These sections will give you access information based on the average access rate for the different days of the week and also for the different hours of the day.

 In this section, you will find a list of the countries from which the visitors have accessed your website.
 Once again you will be provided with statistics like "Pages", "Hits", "Bandwidth".